Human Resource Development

 Development of Global Human Resources

-Since 2008, we have been implementing measures for global human resource development aimed at supporting business expansion worldwide.
-Specifically, we implement the global business talent seminars to instill a mental preparedness to work from a global perspective and learn skills related to overseas business and the global basic skills seminars to instill a systematic understanding of differences in diversifying values.
+Since 2008, we have been implementing measures for global human resource development with the objective of further developing human resources who can support global business execution.
+Specifically, we implement the global business talent seminars.
 Furthermore, we work to enhance global human resource development, for example, offering an overseas internship system and Asian business training program aimed at globalizing domestic human resources as well as training support for local engineering employees at overseas sites.

 In fiscal 2018, we formulated the Kawasaki Bilingual Program, an English training program designed to assist self-motivated study.
 This represents yet another example of our efforts to develop an environment in which employees with career ambitions are supported by a diverse lineup of English training programs and empowered to pursue their goal of becoming global human resources.